fz-cambridge/flashfmZoom/README.md

 ### Detailed steps
   - Online web-based version:
-> Simply play and explore this interactive web [https://mrc-bsu.shinyapps.io/flashfmZoomOnline/](https://mrc-bsu.shinyapps.io/flashfmZoomOnline/)
+> Simply play and explore this interactive web [https://mrc-bsu.shinyapps.io/flashfmZoomOnline/](https://mrc-bsu.shinyapps.io/flashfmZoomOnline/) <br />
 > Please note: Some features may not function due to the limit of real-time RAM memory size (i.e. with a maximum of 8GB) in [Shinyapps.io](https://www.shinyapps.io) (particularly when online users open the interactive website at the same time).
   - RStudio/Posit Cloud:
-> Users can sign up a Posit Cloud free account and login this [flashfmZoom shared link](https://posit.cloud/spaces/334175/join?access_code=Avh2UybWg11kJlMMws1bZJi-UrSWx9NMPYM6YnIl)
+> Users can sign up a Posit Cloud free account and login this [flashfmZoom shared link](https://posit.cloud/spaces/334175/join?access_code=Avh2UybWg11kJlMMws1bZJi-UrSWx9NMPYM6YnIl) <br />
 > The limit of RAM memory size is increased to a maxmium of 16GB, but some large regions may still exceed the limit.
   - MacOS:
   - Linux: